 Access failure is defined as when it is no longer usable for dialysis, with the date and cause of access failure reported.
-For the purposes of analysis, HD access failure is grouped into five causes: maturation, mechanical, infection, other and unknown.
 PD technique failure is grouped into six causes: infection, catheter related, solute/water clearance, leaks/hernia, other and unknown.
+There were no patients with a failure caused by solute/water clearance this year.
 Access failure is censored for death, transplantation, withdrawal from RRT and elective switching of access type.
 It is the intention to only capture access failures relating to the first access that is performed.
 If the reason recorded for access failure is not related to the first type of access recorded, then the data are not included in this analysis.